Tackling Today’s Topics

 For a long time now, it’s been said that people who commute and travel for work may get less sleep and exercise.
-This is suggested by a Swedish study and it kind of makes sense.
-People who have to get a train to their place of work probably have to wake up earlier to make sure they get the right train to get to work on time.
-Likewise when coming home, which can be a drain mentally and physically meaning commuters are less likely to want to exercise after this.
+This is suggested by a Swedish study, and it kind of makes sense.
+People who have to catch a train to their place of work probably have to wake up earlier to make sure they get the right train to get to work on time.
+Likewise, when coming home, which can be a drain mentally and physically, commuters are less likely to want to exercise after this.

 Although, these people do have time to exercise.
-Twice a day they are stood at a train station waiting.
-Probably doing nothing and if they’re doing something its probably scrolling through social media (yes everyone has been there).
+Twice a day, they are stood at a train station waiting.
+They are probably doing nothing, and if they are doing something, it’s most likely scrolling through social media (yes, everyone has been there).
 This project by Mathijs van Gageldonk, Exercise Through Navigation, explores whether we can use this time waiting for something more productive and energetic by creating a series of multifunctional gym furniture and workouts based on existing public spaces.

-This is what I thought about when looking at Noa Jansma’s project Buycloud, where she explores the idea of ownership through clouds; albeit through payment not stealing as I wrote about above.
+I thought this is when looking at Noa Jansma’s project Buycloud, where she explores the idea of ownership through clouds, albeit through payment, not stealing, as I wrote about above.
 Prefacing the project with a story of how “Native Americans were left confused when ‘explorers’ proposed to buy their land.
 Their vocabulary had no words for the concept of ownership over natural phenomena.
 How can one own the land, own the rivers?
 What about the clouds?”

 From this insight and story, Noa Jansama is selling clouds online through a “mining station with a virtual speculation market, which follows the different theories that justify ownership and how it links to economic structures.
 The acquirement of the cloud becomes a steady and poetic investment.
 With emerging emissions, clouds will disappear within 150 years.

-When I was younger I can remember being asked what I wanted to do when I was older and I think I said a postman (looking back now that seems very dull, apologies to any post-workers) which seemed like a normal job.
-Other people would probably say a teacher, doctor, scientist etc. Nowadays it’s (not perfectly but getting there) acceptable to say that you want to grow up to be a YouTube vlogger, a Twitch streamer, a social media influencer, a gamer or other “jobs” that have become more popular and acceptable in society today.
+When I was younger, I can remember being asked what I wanted to do when I was older, and I think I said a postman (looking back now, that seems very dull, apologies to any post-workers), which seemed like a regular job.
+Other people would probably say a teacher, doctor, scientist etc. Nowadays, it’s (not perfectly but getting there) acceptable to say that you want to grow up to be a YouTube vlogger, a Twitch streamer, a social media influencer, a gamer, or other “jobs” have become more popular and acceptable in society today.
 Sometimes, you might not get the choice…

 This project triggered me as the topic it addresses is something that does confuse me slightly on a moral level.
 Lotte Ottevanger’s project Kidfluencer Starterkit is “an installation inspired by the Dutch documentary ‘Mijn dochter de vlogger’ (My daughter the Vlogger).
-The documentary shows how parents record their young children’s lives in video blogs that sometimes become a substantial source of income for the family.
-Ottevanger explores how parents seem to disregard the privacy of their children, putting their lives online without their permission; in a way taking advantage of them.
-I agree with her statement of “parents should think twice before they put a child’s entire history online, because this can have all sorts of consequences for their future lives, even resulting in scamming and identity theft.”
+The documentary shows how parents record their young children’s lives in video blogs that sometimes become a substantial income source for the family.
+Ottevanger explores how parents seem to disregard their children’s privacy, putting their lives online without their permission; in a way taking advantage of them.
+I agree with her statement of “parents should think twice before they put a child’s entire history online because this can have all sorts of consequences for their future lives, even resulting in scamming and identity theft.”

-I believe that young people nowadays can and should strive for “less than normal” or unconventional career paths but they should be allowed to make that decision for themselves.
+I believe that young people nowadays can and should strive for “less than normal” or unconventional career paths, but they should be allowed to decide for themselves.